 The strong bonds built between the FLO and parents/students often leads to an increase in attendance.
-However, further measures may sometimes be necessary and the FLO, alongside the Safeguarding Team, will consider referral to Early Help and access to trained family support advisors and other supportive mechanisms.
-The traditional warnings and fines route utilised in mainstream is not something that MGS feels is wholly appropriate given the vulnerable nature of our families.
+However, further measures may sometimes be necessary and the FLO, alongside the Safeguarding Team, will consider referral to

+Early Help and access to trained family support advisors and other supportive mechanisms.
+The traditional warnings and fines route utilised in mainstream is not something that MGS feels is wholly appropriate given the individualised needs of our students.
 However, the Headteacher may decide to use a more formal route with LA representation if it is warranted and appropriate.